u-boot/u-boot/doc/usage/dfu.rst

 The Device Firmware Upgrade (DFU) allows to download and upload firmware to/from U-Boot connected over USB.

-U-boot follows the Universal Serial Bus Device Class Specification for Device Firmware Upgrade Version 1.1 the USB forum (DFU v1.1 in www.usb.org).
+U-Boot follows the Universal Serial Bus Device Class Specification for Device Firmware Upgrade Version 1.1 the USB forum (DFU v1.1 in www.usb.org).

 U-Boot implements this DFU capability (CONFIG_DFU) with the command dfu